DevNinjawork998/cocktail-business-project/PRISMA_ACCELERATE_SETUP.md

 2. Configure your database connection strings
 3. Deploy to production
 4. Monitor performance in Prisma Cloud dashboard
+5. Update product data with enhanced information

-For more information, visit: https://pris.ly/cli/accelerate
+For more information, visit: <https://pris.ly/cli/accelerate>